-You can add a variable to an action using the Insert Variable menu in the Edit menu or Variable menu in the Insert Function sub-menu in the Edit menu or Variable menu in the Insert Token sub-menu in the Edit menu, or by selecting from the popup menu next to some variable fields.
+You can add a variable to an action using the Edit ➤ Insert Variable menu or Edit ➤ Insert Function ➤ Variable menu or Edit ➤ Insert Token ➤ Variable menu, or by selecting from the popup menu next to some variable fields.

-Fields that expect just a variable show a small \overline{V} in the field while editing it, and you can use Type Completion to complete variable names in such fields.
+Fields that expect just a variable show a small |V| in the field while editing it, and you can use Type Completion to complete variable names in such fields.